Avangardum/AvangardumStyleConvention/Readme.md

 Each test class should be either abstract or sealed.

-Use Fluent Assertions.

 ## Microsoft.Extensions.DependencyInjection

-For registering dependencies, use extension methods for IServiceCollection, each method containing a focused group of registrations, and returning IServiceCollection.
+For registering dependencies, use custom extension methods for IServiceCollection, each method containing a focused group of registrations, and returning IServiceCollection.

 Use method chaining for registrations.